uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 ---
-permalink: /page-templates/sign-in-create-account/
+permalink: /page-templates/authentication-pages/
-title: Sign in / create account
+title: Authentication pages
 layout: styleguide
 category: Page templates
 lead: Allow users to create or sign in to their account